MUSIC FOR EGGS(2018–ongoing)

 Babypod intravaginal speaker, mp3 player, headphones

-Pregnancy speaker devices like Babypod have reinforced dominant narratives of who counts as a “good” mother and shifted them to earlier stages of childhood development.
+Pregnancy devices like Babypod facilitate particular kinds of reproductive control.
+They reinforce dominant narratives of “culture” and of who counts as a “good” mother, shifting mothering pressures to earlier stages of childhood development.
 Music for Eggs, then, pushes the technology to its logical extreme, using it to play music to eggs which have not yet been fertilized.
-Commissioning a string quartet, an iconic classical medium, Livio closely collaborated with the to produce a piece she wants her eggs to hear.
-In doing so, she also considered women’s broader relatioship to the expectations of motherhood—as most or perhaps all of her eggs will die—and so pays reverence to those eggs which will never become fertilized.
+Livio commissioned and closely collaborated on the composition of a string quartet, an iconic classical medium, to produce a piece she would want her eggs to hear.
+In doing so, she also considered her broader relationship to narratives of bodily autonomy—as most or perhaps all of her eggs will die—and developed the piece in reverence for those eggs which will never become fertilized.

 - Recipient of Eloise Timmons Memorial Award